Activity

 Attach the fan to the motor shaft.

-Using an alternate motor to the one recommended, it may take quite a hard breath to get the bulb to light, and your breath might have to be at just the right angle, so might be a challenge for students.
+(Using an alternate motor to the one recommended, it may take quite a hard breath to get the bulb to light, and your breath might have to be at just the right angle.
+A leaf blower may spin the fan fast enough to light the bulb.)

 Notes